Gut Health and Weight Loss: How Your Gut Bacteria Can Influence Your Weight

 To put it simply, our gut microbes are happy to provide their health-promoting services in exchange for us following a healthier diet and lifestyle.

-Let’s take a look at how we can change our gut bacteria for the benefit of weight loss specifically!
+Let’s take a look at how we can change our gut bacteria for the benefit of weight loss specifically.

 How to Improve Your Gut Bacteria for Weight Loss

 As we have established, there is a clear link between gut health and weight loss.
-The gut microbiota of obese and overweight individuals shows patterns of lacking bacterial diversity and poo production of key microbes involved in preventing weight loss.

 Ultimately, this is just another factor contributing to the obesity epidemic in the Western world.
 So, how can we help our gut become more varied and diverse to help us lose weight and stay healthy?